Learn to let go of things you cannot control

-Simply recollect those ambitious thoughts when you had started this business business and all the nice changes it can bring to your life.
+Simply recollect those ambitious thoughts when you had started this business and all the nice changes it can bring to your life.
 We need to constantly harness the power that comes out of positive thinking.
-Maintain a healthy environment like keeping your desk clean and organized.
+Maintain a healthy environment, like keeping your desk clean and organized.
 Are you surrounded by negative and lazy people, then take appropriate action?

-Managing Finances / Budgeting:
+Managing Finances / Budgeting

 Growth and expenses are like two ends of a rope with your brain in the center.
 Each of them pulling your brain towards itself.
-Faster growth could erode finances too fast, being too conservative could halt your growth.
+Faster growth could erode finances too fast; being too conservative could halt your growth.

-Keeping your Head Cool:
+Keeping your Head Cool

-Success takes time:
+Success takes time

 It’s completely normal to become restless even though you may have been putting your entire energy and time into your small business.
 Success takes its own sweet time.
-May be you are missing out on a introducing a feature that would make you stand apart from your competitors.
+May be you are missing out on introducing a feature that would make you stand apart from your competitors.

-Keep Watching your Accomplishments too:
+Keep Watching your Accomplishments too

-Make a list and Prioritize your tasks:
+Make a list and Prioritize your tasks

 Getting overwhelmed with too many tasks?
-The best way is to write all them in the order of priority, alongwith an expected date of completion.
-Many people have a white board marker in their office labeled as “Tasks to do“.
+The best way is to write all them in the order of priority, along with an expected date of completion.
+Many people have a whiteboard marker in their office labeled as “Tasks to do“.
 I personally prefer using a “Notepad” App on my cell-phone.
 That “Work-to-do” list is always with me, and I can make alterations pretty much anytime-anywhere.
-If I need to share it with a team member I simply “Email/WhatsApp” them.
+If I need to share it with a team member, I simply “Email/WhatsApp” them.

 I even have “New-Ideas” list, that I keep evaluating every now and then, but I land up deleting 95% of those newly added ideas a few days later after thinking them through.

-Take a Short Refreshing Break:
+Take a Short Refreshing Break

-To prevent burnout, it is important to take short breaks.
+To minimize burnout, it is important to take short breaks.
 This could be as simple as going for a short walk, taking a coffee break, checking the weather outside, calling a friend, watching a video, quick stretches, a quick meditation session or even going to a nearby 7-11 store to buy a $1 lottery ticket.
 These short breaks are really refreshing and energizing.
 Force yourself not to think about your work.
 Your burnout level will drop significantly.